 This card does have a $149 annual fee.
 But once you redeem the annual $75 travel credit, the effective annual fee is $74.
 Seventy-four dollars is less than the mid-tier Southwest Rapid Rewards® Premier Credit Card of $99, which offers fewer travel benefits.

-Owning the Priority Card makes it easier to earn the Southwest Companion Pass.
-Each purchase reward and the one-time signup bonus counts toward the annual 110,000-point requirement.
-Earning the Pass means you only need to pay fees and taxes (usually $5.60 each way) for your travel companion’s seat for up to two years.
+Owning the Priority Card makes it easier to earn the Southwest Companion Pass®.
+Earning the Pass means you only need to pay fees and taxes (usually $5.60 each way) for your travel companion’s seat.

 Citi Double Cash Card

-Even with a 750 credit score, cash rewards can be better reward option.
+You will need a good to excellent credit score for this card.
+Even with a 750 credit score, cash rewards can be a better reward option.
 The Citi® Double Cash Card has one of the highest cash back rates as you get 2% back on every purchase.
 Cardholders earn 1% cash back when they buy plus 1% cash back once they pay for the purchase.
 To earn cash back, you must pay at least the minimum due on time.